i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/assets/tabs/connexions.md

 :::info

-If using native inventory or third-party inventory tool, the connections informations can be automatically imported and updated.
+If using native inventory or third-party inventory tool, the connections information can be automatically imported and updated.

 :::